THE VILLAGE OF LAKEMORE

 Trash & Recycling Regulations

-The Village of Lakemore is seeking grant and loan funding to replace the water main on Second Street.
+The Village of Lakemore received grant and loan funding to replace the water main on Second Street.

 The Village plans to resurface Chelsea and the roadway along Lakemore Plaza in 2026